 helps you track the status of each part of the study.
 It shows how much data is available for each dataset at each point in time.
 Time in a study can be organized by visit or by date-based timepoints which can either be fixed relative to the study start data or based on individual participant start dates.

 The ability to search across all aspects of the data is one of the most powerful features of a LabKey Study.
 Data from clinic visits, lab results, and instrument-derived assay data can be integrated in ways that support discovery of relationships and trends that can be connected to give a broad vision of how to improve treatment protocols.
 You can also focus on particular pieces of data in a complete way.

-Study-wide search is supported from the Overview tab: For example, if you enter a phrase or even a participantID such as 249318596, you will see links to all documents and datasets that include reference to that participant.
+web part as shown above.
+For example, if you enter a phrase or even a participantID such as 249318596, you will see links to all documents and datasets that include reference to that participant.
 Context-specific searches are available as well, such as for all the whole blood specimens available for a given participant

 Study participants can be grouped by cohort, demographic information, or other groups you define.
 Hovering over a label will highlight cohort members on the participant list.